commontoolsinc/tutorials/state.md

 * Set its value
 * Display the cell in `[UI]`
 * Create UI that calculates a derived value (DEX Modifier)
-* Create a lifted function from regular typescript
+* Create a lifted function from regular TypeScript
 * Use the lifted function as a reactive component in `[UI]`

 ## Credits